 When you call the office you will speak with our Patient Care Coordinator, who will get the necessary information from you about your dental history and recent x-rays, as well as your dental concerns.
 You can fill out your new patient paperwork online before you visit us.
 By the time you arrive at the office, we have collected x-rays and records from the previous dentist and researched your insurance information, if any.
 Our goal is to simplify your transition to the office.
 Whatever your concerns, we will develop a custom plan that meets your dental needs.

 - Having necessary x-rays taken and discussed with you

 - Taking photographs to assess facial contours, lip support, and teeth

 - Risk assessment

 - Teeth Cleaning

 Most importantly, you have the opportunity to talk with Dr. Wallace about your dental health and be a part of the team that designs your dental treatment plan.
-We strive to see patients on time at the office so we ask that you help us by:
+We strive to see patients on time at the office so we ask that you help us by reading the following tips.

 - Completing your medical history forms online before your new patient appointment

 - If your previous dentist has taken x-rays, you may request that they forward them to our office or ask us to get them for you (sometimes, offices will require verbal or written authorization from you before they release records to us; if there is not enough time, please pick them up and bring them to our office)